Posts

 Image

 Shizuoka Prefecture is renowned for green tea, grown in topiary-neat rows like this.
-Today was a perfect sightseeing day on a Friday.
+More Japan on a Friday stories Today was a perfect sightseeing day on a Friday.
 I took the Shinkansen bullet train from somewhere near Tokyo ($US50!) where, despite speeds of 207 km/h passengers still find time to fall asleep - I think it's the hi-carb rice crackers.
 I landed at Tom and Sumiyo Bickel's rustic house in Kakegawa, midway between Tokyo and Kyoto.
 They run a language school called Oregon House of Kakegawa (in Japanese, contact them at oregonhouse@amail.plala.or.jp) named after Kakegawa's sister city Eugene, Oregon where they spent 10 years as stewards of the city's cultural exchange farm.
 Last night they hosted a very Eugene-style potluck dinner with a number of their friends and students so they could "meet the Chinese-Australian on the folding bicycle."
 Pot Luck in Japanese translates more or less to "mochiyori" or "bring something over".
-It's not a custom, but it led
+It...

 Japan on a Friday: Moleskine Detour Show, MOMA Design Store, Tokyo